z1skgr/RH_-drive_car/README.md

 ## Technologies
 * Unity Real-Time Development Platform
 * Unity Machine Learning Agents Toolkit (ML-Agents)
+* Anaconda Navigator
+* Visual Studio Community

 ## Prerequisites
+The initial body of work comes from [Medium article](http://medium.com/p/60b0e7a10d9e), for details on the content, please check the article.

 This project needs the ML-Agents environment version 0.15.0 to be set up.
 At best I'd suggest to follow the [official installation guide](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Installation.md).
 However the following steps should suffice:

 1. Get Python 3.6 64-bit (the 64 bit seems necessary, at least on Windows)